kristianmandrup/states_select/README.markdown

 * :australia
 * :india

-_Note:_ :usa is the default region if the :region option is not set.
+:usa is the default region if either the :region or :locale option is not set (see usage below).

 Please help provide states for other regions/countries, fx EU, Africa, South America, ...

 _Note:_ 22 Dec.
 2010

 Currently this is mainly proof of concept and has not been fully tested.
-Testers wanted!

-Following up on a suggestion by _asanghi_, I have added a generator to copy yml locale files for one or more "locales" (usa, canada, australia).
-The gem now needs to be updated with an option to use these locale files instead of the hardcoded class methods.

-## Locale files
+## Using locale files

 To use the locale files use the :locale option instead of the region.